Santhiyashankar/proximitysensor/README.md

 ## ALGORITHM:

 Step 1: Open Android Stdio and then click on File -> New -> New project.
 Step 2: Then type the Application name as proximitysensor and click Next.
 Step 3: Then select the Minimum SDK as shown below and click Next.

-Step 4: Then select the Empty Activity and click Next.
+Step 4:Then select the Empty Activity and click Next.
 Finally click Finish.
 Step 5: Design layout in activity_main.xml.
 Step 6: Display process of proximitysensor in android mobile devices.
 Step 7: Save and run the application.

 ## PROGRAM: